 if you arrive at Trujillo and want to go to the airport to sleep or at least be in a place that is lit up… don’t it’s not open at night. – a traveller

-To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Trujillo Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Trujillo’s Capitán FAP Carlos Martínez de Pinillos International Airport.

 What to Expect

-The small terminal at Trujillo Airport handles a few domestic routes.
+The small terminal at Trujillo Airport (code: TRU) handles a few domestic routes.
 Amenities include two landside eateries (none airside), a few small shops, and free WiFi.
 Economy class passengers can pay to enter an airport lounge.
-See Airport Lounges in the airport guide below for location and access information.
+See Airport Lounges in the guide below for location and access information.

 We have had no recent reviews from travellers who have slept at this airport.
-If you’ve visited recently, please write a review to help future travellers!
 It appears that the airport is closed overnight.
-See our Airport Hotels section below for more info.
-For uninterrupted sleep, hotels are nearby.
+See the Airport Hotels section below for locations.
+For uninterrupted sleep, hotels are nearby or read some traveller airport reviews for more tips.

 Pay-per-use, Single Visit Passes & Lounge Memberships